JasherIO/jasher.io/src/data/blog/2018-09-13-psyonix-sponsored-community-organized-renegade-cup-announced.md

 RocketID, Rocket League's cross-platform parties, has been [pushed from September](https://www.rocketleague.com/news/progression-update-follow-up-rocketid/) to ensure that it "is operating flawlessly on all platforms before its release."
 A release date has not been determined.

-We can look forward to an Autumn / Winter Roadmap in early October.
+An Autumn / Winter Roadmap releases in early October.

 ---